PhillyWebGuy/UARTS-WORDPRESS-SUMMER-2015/phpMyAdmin/doc/html/_sources/config.txt

     :type: string [CSS color]
     :default:

-    The background color used when hovering over a row in the Browse panel.
-    See :file:`themes/themename/layout.inc.php`.

 .. config:option:: $cfg['BrowsePointerColor']

     :type: string [CSS color]
     :default:

-    The text color used when hovering over a row in the Browse panel.
-    Used when :config:option:`$cfg['BrowsePointerEnable']` is true.
-    See :file:`themes/themename/layout.inc.php`.

 .. config:option:: $cfg['BrowseMarkerBackground']

     :type: string [CSS color]
     :default:

-    The background color used to highlight a row selected by checkbox in the Browse panel or when a column is selected.
-    Used when :config:option:`$cfg['BrowsePointerEnable']` is true.
-    See :file:`themes/themename/layout.inc.php`.

 .. config:option:: $cfg['BrowseMarkerColor']

     :type: string [CSS color]
     :default:

-    The color used when you visually mark a row or column in the Browse panel.
+    The colors (HTML) uses for the pointer and the marker in browse mode.
-    Rows can be marked by clicking the checkbox to the left of the row and columns can be marked by clicking the column's header (outside of the header text).
+    The former feature highlights the row over which your mouse is passing and the latter lets you visually mark/unmark rows by clicking on the corresponding checkbox.
+Highlighting / marking a column is done by hovering over / clicking the column's header (outside of the text).
     See :file:`themes/themename/layout.inc.php`.

 .. config:option:: $cfg['FontFamily']